 3. Nutritional Food Served On Demand

 Maintaining proper nutrition is crucial to aging well.
 Seniors who live alone may find they prioritize convenience over nutrition, become under or malnourished.
 Senior living communities often have chefs who are trained in senior nutrition and offer a wide range of meal choices, which meet the nutritional needs of all residents.
+Senior living communities also ensure that the meals they serve pass safety and sanitation standards by storing ingredients in air tight containers like this 5 Gallon Plastic Bucket.

 4. Develop Meaningful Relationships With Similar Interests